-The XML element name for each model class, package, and association in a document is its short name.
-The name for XML tags corresponding to model attributes and references is the short name of the attribute or reference.
-The name of XML attributes corresponding to model references and model attributes is the short name of the reference or attribute, since each tag in XML has its own namespace.
+The XML element name for each model Class, and Association in a document is its short name.
+The name for XML tags corresponding to model Properties is the short name of the property.
+The name of XML attributes corresponding to model properties (DataType-typed or Class-typed) is the short name of the property, since each tag in XML has its own naming context.